 - Manufacturing defect – There are times when a product was intended to be safe, but something goes wrong in the manufacturing of that product.
 For example, if a piece of tin finds its way into a pudding cup, it can be lethal.
 It doesn’t mean the pudding is dangerous.
 It means it’s defective because of the tin.

-- Failure to Warn – Sometimes, a product could be safe if the manufacturer warned their consumers about potential dangers.
+- Failure to Warn – Sometimes, a product could be safe if the manufacturer warned its consumers about potential dangers.
 For example, certain toys can be dangerous for young children.
 This is why toymakers put an age limit on their packaging.

 The type of product liability lawsuit you file will determine who your Las Vegas personal injury lawyer will pursue.
 It will come down to what level of manufacturing the error or danger occurred.